OVERVIEW AND DESCRIPTION

-The understanding of biological aging is important to the physiatrist for a number of reasons.
+The understanding of biological aging is important to the physiatrist for several reasons.
 First, care of older adults is often a large part of a physiatrist’s practice, whether it is in the setting of neurological, orthopedic or cardiac rehabilitation, musculoskeletal clinic, or wellness consultation.
-Second, although physiatrists most often treat persons with diseases of aging, the underlying context of normal biological aging may well influence the older adult’s response to treatment and may differ somewhat from treatment responses of younger adults.
+Second, although physiatrists most often treat patients with diseases of aging, the underlying context of normal biological aging may well influence the older adult’s response to treatment and may differ somewhat from treatment responses of younger adults.

 Biological aging is identified as a combination of many complex biological processes that are: